Bhavikagire/KADAM-A_Step_Ahead/README.md

  b.filter product by their prices c.sort products by price

+ 5. folders-
+  a. backend
+       for backend i used mongo express JSON for data store i used mongo db Atlas
+  b. frontend
+        for text i used html
+        for style i only used css

  about project-
  This is a clone of FootLocker.
 It is a individual project.